Primary Navigation Mobile

 Servicing and warranty

 Servicing intervals are once a year or every 20,000 miles.
-You can buy a service plan to cover the first two services and pay for these costs up front, or add them into your finance payments.
-It’s well worth taking up if anything untoward happens, while all Skoda service parts and labour are covered by a two-year warranty.
+You can buy a Skoda service plan to help spread the cost.
+All Skoda service parts and labour are covered by a two-year warranty.

 Speaking of warranties, Skoda offers a fairly standard three-year/60,000-mile warranty on all of its cars, while wear and tear items (brakes, clutches, tyres, wipers, interior trim, etc) are covered for the first six months or 6,500 miles.
-You can extend the Octavia’s main warranty to five years or up to 100,000 miles at extra cost.
+Official Skoda Extended Warranties are available, should you want additional cover.
+These can even be added after your original warranty has expired.

 Reliability